Heholord/FalconStats/README.md

 - thank you [stevesbrain](https://github.com/stevesbrain) for checking our dependency list.
 This can be a pain in the a** sometimes
 - Thank you [MrPowerMac](https://github.com/MrPowerMac) for suggesting this project a licence.
 Now we are truly open source.
 - [J-tt](https://github.com/J-tt) added a logo to our project 🎉
+- Thank you [DSigmund](https://github.com/DSigmund) for your startup script.
+It is very helpful!